habara-k/cfr-rs/README.md

 The library calculates a strategy in `84.76 ±　0.35` sec.

-Game value (the score that both players can achieve no matter what strategy the other player uses) of Kuhn poker is `-1/18 = -0.055555...`.
+The game value (the score that both players can achieve no matter what strategy the other player uses) of Kuhn poker is `-1/18 = -0.055555...`.

 The strategy calculated above guarantees that